 Futureproof Focus Podcast: Gagandeep Munder’s ’14 Journey to Become a Legacy Airline Pilot

-In this month’s episode of Futureproof Focus, Dr. Sharon B. DeVivo, president of Vaughn College and host of the podcast, sat down with Gagandeep Munder ’14, captain at Delta Connection, for an inspiring conversation about how he broke barriers to pursue his dream of becoming a pilot.
+In our fifth episode of Futureproof Focus, Dr. Sharon B. DeVivo, president of Vaughn College and host of the podcast, sat down with Gagandeep Munder ’14, captain at Delta Connection, for an inspiring conversation about how he broke barriers to pursue his dream of becoming a pilot.
 Read on to learn how his passion for aviation landed him in the captain’s seat.

 A passion for aviation